If You Want Jobs and Justice, Keep Our National Parks Open

 The boom, not the slump, is the right time for fiscal austerity, as John Meynard Keynes emphasized.
 Funding for national parks will promote the simple joys of being in the park, jobs, health, heritage, and conservation, with equal justice for all.
 Much remains to be done, and now is no time to cut back.

-About the author: Robert Garcia is a civil rights attorney and Founding Director and Counsel of The City Project, a non-profit policy and legal advocacy team based in Los Angeles.
+Robert Garcia is a civil rights attorney and Founding Director and Counsel of The City Project, a non-profit policy and legal advocacy team based in Los Angeles.
 He has represented people on death row, helped free Geronimo Pratt, the former Black Panther leader, from prison after 27 years for a crime he did not commit, prosecuted public corruption, international drug trafficking and organized crime cases as an assistant United States attorney in the Southern District of New York, and litigated international banking cases against Iran.
 Robert states that fighting for the simple joys of playing in the park and school field for children of color and low income children is the hardest work he has ever done.